GramGra07/All-Goodies/docs/source/programming.rst

 Cameras may be attached to robots for more advanced sensing capabilities.
 General vision resources are linked below, followed by resources for specific vision  tools.

 .. warning::
-  The 2023-2024 season has a lot of changes to vision!
-It appears that Vuforia has been removed, and is effectively replaced by EasyOpenCV and AprilTags.
+  The 2024-2025 season has a lot of changes to vision!
+It appears that Vuforia and TensorFlow has been removed, and is effectively replaced by EasyOpenCV and AprilTags.
 The resources below all contain current information, but other resources you find may be outdated or incorrect!

 * `FTC Docs - VisionPortal Overview <https://ftc-docs.firstinspires.org/en/latest/apriltag/vision_portal/visionportal_overview/visionportal-overview.html>`_